IntelligentAutomationCommunity/Cortex-Material-Design-Subtasks/README.md

 This is an example flow that demonstrates the use of all subtasks mentioned above.
 It is a very simple to follow flow.

 # Installation Instructions
+Download the Studio Package file and Import it into your Cortex Environment.
+Don't forget to apply rights using the Studio Authorization module.

-You require the material-dashboard-cortex.css file part of this project to be copied to the Cortex application server.
+You require the **material-dashboard-cortex.css** file part of this project to be copied to the Cortex application server.
 The last part of this video demonstrates how to do that: [https://vimeo.com/458599158/67a838ef39](https://vimeo.com/458599158/67a838ef39)

 :thumbsup: Success! :wink: